 When we understand the nature of action (karma) and inaction (akarma) we will become free from all impurity in the form of the conditioning resulting from action/inaction which we commonly call karma.
-This implies that such knowing is purely a spiritual matter and must be approached accordingly.
+This verse implies that such knowing is purely a spiritual matter and must be approached accordingly.
 It also implies that all karma, positive and negative, are blockages to spiritual progress.
-We need to keep this in mind, as we tend to think of karma only in the sense of “bad karma.”
+We need to keep this in mind, as we tend to think of karma only as one or the other.

 The foundation of understanding

-“You must know the nature of action, the nature of wrong action, and also the nature of inaction.
-The way [path] of action is profound” (4:17).
 Prabhavananda’s translation is interpretive, but all translators agree with his interpretation and his wording is beautifully clear, so I would like to use it as the basis for commentary.
 “You must learn what kind of work to do, what kind of work to avoid, and how to reach a state of calm detachment from your work.
-The real nature of action is hard to understand” (4:17).
+The real nature of action is hard to understand.”

 You must learn what kind of work to do, [and] what kind of work to avoid.
 There is no place here for the moral dilettante’s beloved “situation ethics.”
 Regarding the rules of right conduct, in the Yoga Sutras Patanjali assures us: “These, not conditioned by class, place, time or occasion, and extending to all stages, constitute the Great Vow” (Yoga Sutra 2:31.
 See The Foundations of Yoga).
 They can be neither mitigated nor abrogated.
 Many religionists attempt to do so, but their failure in spiritual life demonstrates their folly.
 In contrast, the yogi must carefully study the words of realized men and women–not the words of revelated “messengers of God,” but of true saints, true masters, who proved in their lives that their consciousness was united with God.
 These great teachers tell us by their living examples and their words what is to done and what is to be avoided.